THE ROYAL READS PROGRAM

 The book selected for the 2012-13 academic year Royal Reads Program is Tattoos on theHeart: The Power of Boundless Compassion by a Father Gregory Boyle, S.J.
 Father Boyle isthe founder of Homeboy Industries, a widely recognized gang intervention program locatedin Los Angeles, California.
 His book describes the struggles and the triumphs of former gangmembers and their families, emphasizing our common humanity, the power of hope, and ourconviction “that no life is less valuable than another.”

-This year, the Royal Reads Program is happy to announce that Father Boyle will visit theUniversity of Scranton during the third week of September as the keynote speaker for our annuallecture on Ignatian Values in Action.
-During his visit, Father Boyle will meet with Universitystudents, campus and community leaders, and community service providers.
+Father Boyle visited theUniversity of Scranton during the third week of September as the keynote speaker for our annuallecture on Ignatian Values in Action.
+During his visit, Father Boyle met with University students, campus and community leaders, and community service providers.

-Students will also have the opportunity to meet and listen to current University of Scrantonstudents and faculty who have participated in service learning trips to Homeboy Industries in LosAngeles.
+Students also had the opportunity to meet and listen to current University of Scranton students and faculty who have participated in service learning trips to Homeboy Industries in LosAngeles.